Course #: VIS-02141-00

 Tue Thu 10:00-11:30 Gund 124

 This course introduces students to the history, techniques, and conventions of representation used in the field of landscape architecture.
 Rather than a static description of a set design agenda, landscape representation is an active means for understanding and building complexity in design work.
 The primary objective of the course is the cultivation of a drawing practice that facilitates critical thinking, the testing of design ideas, and effective communication.
-The course begins with a five-day pre-semester workshop that introduces students to orthographic projection through a reading of precedent drawings.
 Students work with a range of two- and three-dimensional drawing and representation types, including orthographic, axonometric, and perspective projections, sketching, and model making.
-Emphasis is placed on concurrent and iterative development of analog and digital representation techniques; analog media include graphite, ink, and mixed media; and digital software includes AutoCAD, Adobe Suite (Illustrator, Photoshop and InDesign) and Rhino.
-Classes consist of lectures, assignment tutorials, and pin-ups.
+Emphasis is placed on concurrent and iterative development of analog and digital representation techniques - analog media will include graphite, ink, and mixed media, and computer software will include AutoCAD, Adobe Creative Suite (Illustrator, Photoshop, and InDesign), and Rhino.
+The class format consists of lectures, discussions, tutorials, and pin-ups.

-Topics and assignments for GSD 2141 are closely integrated with GSD 1111: Landscape Architecture I Design Studio and are designed to provide strategies and tools for approaching studio work.
-Evaluation will be based on class participation and a series of weekly exercises; grades will reflect growth made throughout the semester.
-There are no prerequisites.
+Topics and assignments for GSD 2141 are closely integrated with GSD 1111: Landscape Architecture I Design Studio, and are designed to provide strategies and tools for approaching core studio work.
+Evaluation will be based on a series of weekly exercises and class participation.
+Grades will be evaluated on thoughtfulness and rigor of a developing design process and output, and will reflect growth made throughout the semester.
+There are no prerequisites for this course.